A B O U T

 Founder, Mythograph

-Strategic brand consultancy for mission-driven organizations; narrative systems, verbal identity, brand voice
+Strategic brand consultancy for mission-driven organizations; narrative systems, verbal identity, brand strategy.

 Journalist & Author